Many of you reading this are probably at least a little familiar with the French days of the week. Maybe you even have them down pat.

 The French are generally more openly passionate about politics than religion, so it’s fitting that Sunday the day people vote when there are elections.
 Joking aside, the idea is very democratic: it’s the day most people will be available and not at work or school .

-How to memorize the days of the week in French
+How to remember the French days of the week?

 If you’re looking for a great way to memorize the days of the week in French, unfortunately there’s no hard and fast answer.
 It really depends on what kind of learner you are and what motivates you, so it will involve some searching.